How to (Un-) Quantum Mechanics: Phase-Space Algebra

 Humans are inhabitants of a physical world and have the perspective of insiders.
-One can not prevent anyone from considering the possibility that some supernatural being, some kind Maxwellian demon, might have a different perspective and is in the posession of a reference that enables to ``measure'' $\psi$.
-But from {\it within} the physical world, a direct measurement is hardly possible.
+One can not prevent anyone from considering the possibility that some supernatural being, some 'Maxwellian demon', might have a different perspective and is in the posession of a reference that enables to ``measure'' the elements of $\psi$ directly.
+But from {\it within} a physical world, a direct measurement is hardly possible, if $\psi$ is indeed fundamental.
 Some schools of philosophy deny the possibility to presume existence of unmeasurable entities.
-But we do not suggest that the {\it entities} are unmeasurable, we just doubt that the {\it values} of the variables in $\psi$ can be directly measured at some time $\tau$.
+But we do not suggest that the {\it entities} are unmeasurable, we just doubt that the {\it values} of the variables in $\psi$ can be directly measured.

 If one regards this as a reason to exclude the wave-function from classical physics, then classicality would have to be limited to observable physical quantities as well.
-However, such a limitation of classicality would be historically untenable: Newton based the fundament of his theory on the existence of something unmeasurable, namely absolute space.
+However, such a limitation of classicality would be historically and logically untenable: Newton based the fundament of his theory on the existence of something unmeasurable, namely absolute space.
 Furthermore he suggested a corpuscular theory for light, before any such corpuscle was experimentally detected.
 Boltzmann used atoms in the kinetic theory of gases before there was sufficient evidence that atoms exist at all.
 A sober view of physics reveals that there are plenty of entities which can not be observed ``directly''.
 This is due to the very method of physics: Physics proceeds by presenting simple but not directly observable {\it common} causes.
 If the cause would be directly observable, it would not need a theory for it.

-The reference problem explains many of the difficulties to understand and accept un-quantum physics for inhabitants of physical worlds, if these inhabitants try to establish a physical theory on the basis of {\it measurable} quantities alone.
+The reference problem explains many of the difficulties to understand and accept un-quantum physics for inhabitants of physical worlds, if these inhabitants share the prejudice that a physical theory must be based on {\it measurable} quantities alone.
 This also holds for human beings.